 1. Professionalization of Basketball League

-Professional competitions like the IBL serve as a platform for Indonesian players to develop their skills, match experience, and competitive mentality.
-Through regular, high-standard matches, players can learn to handle pressure, improve their game strategies, and compare their abilities to those of other athletes.
-This also helps develop players ready to compete at the international level, while creating long-term career opportunities in basketball.
+Through regular, high-standard competition, players can learn to handle pressure, improve their game strategies, and compare their abilities to those of other athletes.
+This also helps develop players ready to compete at the international level and creates long-term career opportunities in basketball.

 1. Basketball in Schools and Communities

-In addition to professional leagues, basketball thrives in schools and communities.
+Beyond professional leagues, basketball is growing rapidly in schools and communities.
 Extracurricular activities at many high schools and universities foster student interest, hone technical skills, and foster teamwork.
-Local basketball clubs and communities actively organize tournaments, fostering a competitive culture and providing a platform for amateur and semi-professional players.

 Also read: Confused About Choosing a Basketball?
 Here's an Easy Way to Determine the Right Size